c4software/thermal-hue/README.md

 # Thermal hue

-Use your Hue Motion Sensor as thermal sensor.
+Use your Hue Motion Sensor as temperature sensor.

 ## Quick use